 If an attendee or other participant engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from CascadiaJS without warning (and without refund if applicable).

 If You Witness or Are Subject to Unacceptable Behavior

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an Organizer immediately in-person or on either Slack (year-round) or Discord (during the conference):
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify an Organizer (anyone with a Staff badge) immediately in-person or file a report on our Discord:

 If you are experiencing a life threatening emergency, dial 9-1-1.